A Transparent Autopsy of “Karanlik Dunya” / Evrim Altuğ

-At the “Karanlik Dunya” exhibition presented at Salt Galata, American artist Mike Bode, together with screenwriter Caner Yalcin and their team, opens a discussion on the behind-the-scenes story of “Karanlik Dunya”, a biopic of Asik Veysel directed by Metin Erksan in 1952 and written by Bedri Rahmi Eyuboglu.
+At the “Karanlik Dunya” exhibition presented at Salt Galata, Swedish artist Mike Bode, together with screenwriter Caner Yalcin and their team, opens a discussion on the behind-the-scenes story of “Karanlik Dunya”, a biopic of Asik Veysel directed by Metin Erksan in 1952 and written by Bedri Rahmi Eyuboglu.
 Through archival interviews the film’s editor Ertem Gorec and rights holder Yilmaz Atadeniz, the exhibition takes a closer look at the many versions of the film’s script and the notion of an “original” version, despite the film being censored three times, including its poster.
 Through this lens, it transparently investigates the film’s legacy in the public eye.
-In a special interview with Arkas News, Mike Bode and Caner Yalcin, joined by the exhibition team, stated: “Artistically, we wanted to approach the film as a material object – one shaped by cultural, political, and historical forces.
-We wanted to conduct a kind of autopsy of the film.
-That was our main motivation.”
+In a special interview with Arkas News, Mike Bode and Caner Yalcin, joined by the exhibition team, stated: “Artistically we wanted to approach the film as a material object—one shaped by cultural, political and historical forces.
+To conduct a kind of autopsy on the film.
+That was the driving force.”

 In the heart of Karakoy, Istanbul, on Bankalar Caddesi, Salt Galata – founded by Garanti BBVA – is hosting an intriguing new exhibition.